nfrisby/haskell-base32768/README.md

 The space-efficiency requirement disqualifies the well-known `base64` alternative --- see the comparison table at https://github.com/qntm/base32768.

 Hence this Haskell package, since my data happens to originate in Haskell.

-# No `decode` (yet?)

-For my use case, I don't need `decode`.
-Neither would most Haskell use-cases, since the ecosystem strongly favors UTF-8.

 # Testing